Views on reforming the prison system

 I have read articles, watched documentaries, and listened to many discussions about the American prison system.
 Most of them addressed issues of violence and living conditions, which are all legitimate concerns.
 However, there is a bigger problem that is not common knowledge to those outside the prison system.
-This problem is that offenders inside these prisons are not receiving the counseling and rehabilitation programs they need to overcome their negative habits and perspectives.
+This problem is that people inside these prisons are not receiving the counseling and rehabilitation programs they need to overcome their negative habits and perspectives.
 The tools that are needed to create a healthy lifestyle are not available to them.
-In short, offenders are being warehoused.
+In short, people in prison are being warehoused.

-Instead of counselors and rehabilitation/self-help programs, recreational activities and other privileges are available for offenders.
-Things such as indoor and outdoor basketball courts, softball fields, handball courts, indoor and outdoor exercise machines, musical instruments, board and card games, horseshoes, 45-channel cable, libraries with thousands of books, and TV rooms for the offenders who don’t own a TV.
-At the prison commissary store offenders may buy 13-inch televisions, dual cassette stereos, CD players, typewriters, portable radios, games, foods, beverages, snacks, coffee, cigarettes, clothing, and shoes, but not one self-help or inspirational book.
-All entertaining items are made available in an effort (a successful one) to keep offenders subdued and distracted.
+Instead of counselors and rehabilitation/self-help programs, recreational activities and other privileges are available for incarcerated people.
+Things such as indoor and outdoor basketball courts, softball fields, handball courts, indoor and outdoor exercise machines, musical instruments, board and card games, horseshoes, 45-channel cable, libraries with thousands of books, and TV rooms for those who don’t own a TV.
+At the prison commissary store incarcerated people may buy 13-inch televisions, dual cassette stereos, CD players, typewriters, portable radios, games, foods, beverages, snacks, coffee, cigarettes, clothing, and shoes, but not one self-help or inspirational book.
+All entertaining items are made available in an effort (a successful one) to keep incarcerated people subdued and distracted.

 The programs themselves mainly consist of reading out of a booklet and having a short discussion about the material that was read.
 I emphasize the word “short” because every one of these programs is only 16 hours long.
 What can you learn in 16 hours?
 Certainly not enough to change a lifestyle.
 And to make it even worse, the 16 hours are spread out over eight weeks, one two-hour class a week for eight weeks.
 This way they can list the programs as eight-week programs to make them sound more substantial.